romi/romi-robots-docs/docs/wip-peter/index.md

 ![](rpi-imager-04.png)

 Personally, I like to install the  "Raspberry Pi OS Lite" version that you can find in the "Raspberry Pi OS (other)" because I don't need the desktop environment.
 But YMMV.
+Select the 64-bit versions.

 ![](rpi-imager-05.png)